j1sk1ss/CordellCompiler/README.md

 ## AST
 A number of compilers generate an Abstract Syntax Tree (next `AST`), and this one of them.
 The LL(x) alghorithm is simple.
 Before generating the tree, we already tokenize the entire file, and now we only need register a bunch of parsers for each token type (We will speak about several types of tokens): </br>
-- `LONG_TYPE_TOKEN` - This token indicates, that the following sequence of tokens is an expression that will be placed into the variable of type `long`.
+- `LONG_TYPE_TOKEN` - This token indicates, that the following sequence of tokens is an expression that will be placed into the variable of type `i64`.
 If we print this structure, it will looks like: </br>

         [LONG_TYPE_TOKEN]
             [NAME]